utilities

 -

-Instead of storing in variables, store values in specified associative array with variables as key. -
+-A <var>Instead of storing in variables, store values in specified associative array with variables as key. -

-Use L_map instead of associative array, for @@kwargs and -A option.
+-MUse L_map instead of associative array, for @@kwargs and -A option.
 Usefull for older Bash. -

-Exit on error -
+-EExit on error -

-Prefix error messages with this prefix.
-Default: "${FUNCNAME[1]}:L_argskeywords:"
+-e <str>Prefix error messages with this prefix.
+Default: "${FUNCNAME[1]}:L_argskeywords:" -

 Arguments: